TechyTommy3/TommyChatbotRebuilt/README.md

 # TommyChatbot
 A remade version of TommyChatbot, made in Python!
 While, TommyChatbot wasn't very impresive.
-But TommyChatbot Rebuilt is no longer supported.
+But TommyChatbot Rebuilt is no longer supported, and is archived for preservation reasons.
 # How it works
 TommyChatbot doesn't understand what you say.
 Yes, seriously!
 What TommyChatbot does is check for a certain reponses, or certain words, or certain something.